9dots/9dots.io-pages/OiQXe4e.md

 title: Introduction to Programming and Basic Robot Features
 blurb: This lesson will provide students with a basic knowledge of the programming process and introduce them to the Lego Mindstorm software
 org: 9dots
-objective: "By the end of the lesson, students will be able to write a program capable of navigating their robot through a simple maze"
+objective: "By the end of the lesson, students will be able to explain what a programmer is, define a simple behavior, and write a program capable of navigating their robot through a simple maze"
 id: "9dots-OiQXe4e"
 image: "http://uploads.9dots.io/OiQaXZD_md.jpg"
 attachments: